-SECTION 1 Introduction

-Section 1.1 This chapter focuses on ending your membership in our plan
+SECTION 1 Introduction to ending your membership in our plan

-Ending your membership in Sharp Direct Advantage may be voluntary (your own choice) or involuntary (not your own choice):
+Ending your membership in Sharp Direct Advantage Gold Card (HMO) may be voluntary (your own choice) or involuntary (not your own choice):

-- You might leave our plan because you have decided that you want to leave. - There are only certain times during the year, or certain situations, when you may voluntarily end your membership in the plan.
-Section 2 tells you when you can end your membership in the plan. - The process for voluntarily ending your membership varies depending on what type of new coverage you are choosing.
-Section 3 tells you how to end your membership in each situation. - There are also limited situations where you do not choose to leave, but we are required to end your membership.
+- You might leave our plan because you have decided that you want to leave.
+Sections 2 and 3 provide information on ending your membership voluntarily. - There are also limited situations where we are required to end your membership.
 Section 5 tells you about situations when we must end your membership.

-If you are leaving our plan, you must continue to get your medical care through our plan until your membership ends.
+If you are leaving our plan, our plan must continue to provide your medical care and prescription drugs and you will continue to pay your cost share until your membership ends.